spkenny/bitum/README.md

 Socket.io library.
 It is a web page that udpates itself with latest news from rss channels that can be specified in a config file.
-It consists of three parts: Express.js-based website, Redis storage and script that fills storage with latest news runned by cron.
+It consists of three parts: Express.js-based website, Redis storage and script that fills storage with latest news runned by cron

 Installation
 -